Elm Street Ventures

 Seed Round in 2015

-Device42, Inc. specializes in providing software solutions for system, network, and data center engineers, as well as IT managers.
-Founded in 2010 and headquartered in West Haven, Connecticut, with an additional office in Boston, the company offers tools for patch panel cable management, IT inventory management, data center power management, and IP address tracking.
-Its platform includes features such as Configuration Management Database (CMDB), Application Dependency Mapping (ADM), and a Data Center Infrastructure Management (DCIM) Software Marketplace, which helps organizations maintain an accurate inventory of both IP-based and non-IP assets.
-Device42's software supports various documentation needs for physical, virtual, and clustered devices, facilitating effective management of hybrid IT environments, cloud migrations, and compliance with internal and external requirements.
+Device42, Inc. is a software company that specializes in providing solutions for system, network, and data center engineers, as well as IT managers.
+Founded in 2010 and headquartered in West Haven, Connecticut, with an additional office in Boston, Massachusetts, Device42 offers a comprehensive suite of tools designed for IT inventory management, patch panel cable management, data center power management, and IP address tracking.
+Its platform includes essential features such as Configuration Management Database (CMDB), Application Dependency Mapping (ADM), and a DCIM Software Marketplace, all aimed at helping organizations maintain accurate inventories of both IP-based and non-IP assets.
+The software facilitates various IT operations, compliance auditing, migration, and modernization processes, making it easier for clients to manage hybrid IT environments and execute successful cloud migrations while ensuring compliance with internal and external regulations.

 Device42